SteveKGYang/SteveKGYang.github.io/_pages/about.md

 I also love the game of basketball, reading, movies, and I am a huge sci-fi fan.
 Reach out if you are interested in collaboration or just want to have a nice chat! :)

-You can download my CV [here](https://stevekgyang.github.io/files/CV.pdf)
+You can also see my CV [here](https://stevekgyang.github.io/files/CV.pdf)

 </font><br/>